 There are two main kinds of database:

-When searching using the NHS Healthcare Databases Advanced Search (HDAS) Interface you will find links to the full text of articles when you look at your search results.
+When searching using the NHS Knowledge and Library Hub you will find links to the full text of articles when you look at your search results.
 If there is no link then you should see if it is available through the University of Oxford via e-Journals A-Z (you will need to be in a Bodleian Library).

 The following guides contain useful information and tips on how to conduct a database search.

 Different databases are tailored to provide coverage of particular aspects of healthcare or disciplines.
-The NHS has a specially designed system for searching databases called Healthcare Databases Advanced Search (HDAS).
-This means you have a consistent search experience across several major databases.
-If you prefer, you can access the Databases via the original supplier interfaces by logging into MyAthens.
+You can access the Databases via the original supplier interfaces by logging into MyAthens.

 Below are some suggested databases: